I want to be a part of a community.

-You want your kid to have a bar or bat mitzvah.
+I want my kid to become a bar or bat mitzvah.

-You want to go on your Soul Journey.
+I want to go on my Soul Journey.

-You want to share challah around a table with neighbors you don’t yet know.
+I want to share challah around a table with neighbors I don’t yet know.

 A Co-Creator is someone who wants to support Open Temple in its re-enchantment of Judaism in Venice, CA.